coolq4s/server-lnx/README.md

-This only for my local server to use
+##This only for my local server to use

+> If you don't know about this you can skip this `repo`